NTU-AI4X/ConceptSeg-R1/README.md

 ### Train

-1. **Prepare Data**: Download the dataset and define your root image_folders path in the config.json.
+1. **Prepare Data**: Download the dataset and define your root image_folders path in the sh files.

 2. **Launch Srage1 SFT Training**: